-DCYF identifies Contractors receiving first year of operational funding as Start-Up Programs.
-Exhibit A Statement of Work of this Contract specifies expected enrollment rates over the term of the contract to reach full enrollment caseload.
+DCYF identifies Contractors receiving first year HVSA funding are considered as Start-Up Programs.
+Exhibit A Statement of Work of this Contract specifies enrollment rates over the term of the contract to reach full enrollment caseload.
 Progress in meeting enrollment toward building full caseload will be reviewed on a monthly basis.
-If the Start-Up Program does not meet enrollment in accordance with the timeline specified in Exhibit A Statement of Work, DCYF will inform Contractor of enrollment status and may work with Contractor to explore causes of enrollment performance issues and develop an Enhanced Monitoring Plan to address indicators of nonperformance and offer additional technical assistance focused on supporting improvement in Contractor's enrollment.
+If the Start-Up Program does not meet enrollment in accordance with the timeline specified in Exhibit A Statement of Work, DCYF will inform Contractor of enrollment status and may transition Contractor to Implementation Improvement Status for additional contract monitoring and technical assistance focused on supporting improvement in Contractor's enrollment.